reza-mirjahanian/reza-mirjah-T-732506/README.md

 #### Done:

 - ✅ REST API to return the maximum total from top to bottom.
-- ✅ Implemented in .NET C#.
+- ✅ Implemented in .NET C#
 - ✅ Includes unit tests.
 - ✅ Includes a GitHub Actions workflow.
 - ✅ Format files with https://csharpier.com/